Prev Next

 Entire Sparsity Pattern

-Suppose that q = n and R is the n \times n identity matrix.
-In this case, the corresponding value for s is a sparsity pattern for the Jacobian S(x) = F^{(1)} ( x ) .
+Suppose that @(@ q = n @)@ and @(@ R @)@ is the @(@ n \times n @)@ identity matrix.
+In this case, the corresponding value for s is a sparsity pattern for the Jacobian @(@ S(x) = F^{(1)} ( x ) @)@.

 Example

 The file for_sparse_jac.cpp contains an example and test of this operation.
 It returns true if it succeeds and false otherwise.
+The file sparsity_sub.cpp contains an example and test of using ForSparseJac to compute the sparsity pattern for a subset of the Jacobian.

-Input File: cppad/local/for_sparse_jac.hpp
+Input File: cppad/core/for_sparse_jac.hpp